 - Cherish, a group consisting of four sisters (two of which are twins).

 - Danity Kane, formed by the MTV show Making the Band 3.
-Both their albums went straight to US no 1.
-No girlgroup would even enter the top 5 in the states with its debut album for seven years.
+Both their albums went straight to US no 1, a feat that at the time had only been accomplished by Eminem's rap group D12.
+No girl group would even enter the top 5 in the states with its debut album for seven years.

 - The Veronicas, twin sisters from Australia who took their name from the Archie character.

-- The Saturdays, who had 10 top 10 hits without a number 1, before, with the help of a reality TV series in the US, got their first UK no 1.
+- The Saturdays, who had 10 top 10 hits without a number 1, before, with the help of a reality TV series in the US, got their first UK no 1 with "What About Us".

 - Korea has several popular ones now: SNSD (Girls' Generation), T-Ara, KARA, Wonder Girls.
 Oh, and Boy Bands are alive and well too, but that's a different story.